 Our Editorial Team

 Adrien Schless-Meier is deputy managing editor of Civil Eats and a contributor to the Local Eats series, a column highlighting innovative efforts to create vibrant local food systems across the United States.
-She is currently an Emerson National Hunger Fellow at Feeding America working to support food banks to engage in political advocacy.
+She currently works at the Bauman Foundation to support redistricting reform.
 She lives in Washington, DC.